 After establishing the Eugene M. Lang Foundation in 1963, Mr. Lang increasingly devoted himself to philanthropy, especially the improvement of education and health.
 In 1981, he launched the

-"I Have a Dream" program, which provides sustained personal guidance and support to many thousands of low-income children (identified as "Dreamers") throughout their K-12 years, plus a college opportunity.
+"I Have a Dream" program, which provides sustained personal guidance and support to many thousands of low-income children (identified as "Dreamers") throughout their K-12 years, and a college opportunity.

 Project Pericles, another of Mr. Lang's philanthropic endeavors, is a nonprofit that encourages colleges and universities to foster social responsibility and participatory citizenship among their students.
 In 1997, Mr. Lang retired from the business world to dedicate himself entirely to his philanthropic endeavors.